rdfostrich/article-swj2020-cobra/content/evaluation.md

 However, for few large versions, the overhead of two delta chains is too large for VQ, and one delta chain performs better.
-In summary, a bidirectional delta chain is most effective for optimizing VM, largely beneficial for DM, and beneficial for VQ (assuming many small versions).
+In summary, a bidirectional delta chain is effective for optimizing VM (assuming few large versions), can speedup DM for the first half of all versions, but slow down for the second half, and is beneficial for VQ (assuming many small versions).

 #### Hypotheses